m4n0b0dy/Doom/README.md

 # Project Doom

+To see what Doom can do in Jupyter, [click here](https://nbviewer.jupyter.org/github/m4n0b0dy/Doom/blob/master/full_proc.ipynb).

 Project Doom is a group of 4 Python libraries used for in depth analysis of rap verse lyrics, rhyming schematic optimization, and rapper classification from meta rhyme data.
 Doom specifically focuses on rap verses; where other libraries analyze every word within the lyrics of a song, Doom utilizes complex but robust filtering to extract verses and verses specific to individual artists.

 Doom is written to be powerful enough for advanced programmers to use/tweak for their own research and simple enough for new comers/non-technical rap enthusiasts to utilize.
 By using container functions and detailing the start to finish, full scrape to visualization process in full_proc.ipynb, I hope people from all expertise backgrounds can enjoy and learn something new.
 Please use/tweak full_proc.ipynb for a simple and high level guide to using Doom's libraries, this readme goes into depth regarding each function and object within each library.